yetianmed/subcortex/README.md

-## Functional Gradients and Parcellation of the Human Subcortex
+## Hierarchical Atlas of the Human Subcortex Mapped with Functional Connectivity Gradients

 Data and code (MATLAB, *.m) related to:

 Contact: Dr Ye Tian, Dr Andrew Zalesky